 Leave of Absence for Parental Responsibilities

-A student who is making satisfactory progress toward his or her degree requirements and wishes or needs to interrupt his or her study temporarily for reasons of pregnancy or childrearing may be granted a leave of absence for parental responsibilities.
+A student who is making satisfactory progress toward degree requirements and wishes or needs to interrupt study temporarily for reasons of pregnancy or childrearing may be granted a leave of absence for parental responsibilities.
 Any student planning to have or care for a child is encouraged to meet with the dean or the dean’s delegate to discuss leaves and other short-term arrangements.
 The general policies governing all leaves are described above.
 The general policies governing health coverage for leaves of absence are described in the chapter Yale University Resources and Services, under Health Services.

 U.S. Military Leave Readmissions Policy